octobercms/docs/backend-forms.md

 This example is useful for manipulating the model values, but it does not have access to the form field definitions.
 You can filter the form fields by defining a `filterFields()` method inside the model, described in the [Filtering form fields](#filter-form-fields) section.

+### Preventing a field from being submitted

+Sometimes you may need to prevent a field from being submitted.
+In order to do that, just ad an underscore before the name of the filed in the form configuration file:

+    address:
+        label: Title
+        type: text

+    _map:
+        label: Point your address on the map
+        type: mapviewer

 <a name="extend-form-behavior"></a>
 ## Extending form behavior